Charles d'Albert, 1st Duke of Luynes

-Charles d'Albert, Duke of Luynes ([ʃaʁl dalbɛʁ]; 5 August 1578 – 15 December 1621) was a French courtier and a favourite of Louis XIII.
+Charles d'Albert, 1st Duke of Luynes ([ʃaʁl dalbɛʁ]; 5 August 1578 - 15 December 1621) was a French courtier and a favourite of Louis XIII.
 In 1619, the king made him Duke of Luynes and a Peer of France, and in 1621, Constable of France.
 Luynes died of scarlet fever near the end of that year at the height of his influence.

 Early life

-He was the eldest son of Anne de Rodulf and Honoré d'Albert (1540–1592), seigneur de Luynes (in today's département Bouches-du-Rhône in Provence), who was in the service of the three last Valois kings and of Henry IV of France.
+He was the eldest son of Anne de Rodulf and Honoré d'Albert (1540–1592), seigneur de Luynes (in today's département Bouches-du-Rhône in Provence), who was in the service of the three last Valois kings and of Henri IV, the first Bourbon king.
 His brother Honoré d'Albert, 1st Duke of Chaulnes, was governor of Picardy and Marshal of France (1619), and defended his province successfully in 1625 and 1635.
 His sister Antoinette d'Albert de Luynes was a lady-in-waiting to the queen.

 Charles was brought up at court and attended the dauphin, later Louis XIII.
 The king shared his fondness for hunting and rapidly advanced him in favour.